Emperor-Ovaltine/gideon/documentation.md

 *   `/thread new <name>`: Creates a new public thread with the AI in the current channel.
 The AI will join the thread and you can chat within it.
 *   `/thread message <thread> <prompt>`: Sends a message to a specific thread by mentioning the thread (e.g., `#thread-name`).
 Useful if you are not currently viewing that thread.
 *   `/thread list`: Lists all active threads the bot is aware of in the current server, showing their names and IDs.
+*   `/thread show`: View the current thread's configuration settings (model, system prompt, statistics).
+*   `/thread model [model]`: Sets the AI model for the current thread.
+Provide the model ID in `provider/model_name` format (e.g., `openrouter/openai/gpt-4o`).
+*   `/thread system [prompt]`: Sets a custom system prompt for the current thread.
+Provide the desired prompt text.
+*   `/thread rename <thread> <new_name>`: Renames a specific thread in the bot's database.
 *   `/thread delete <thread>`: Deletes a specific thread and its associated history from the bot's database.
-*   `/thread rename <thread> <new_name>`: Renames a specific thread in the bot's database.
-*   `/thread setmodel <thread> [model]`: Sets a specific AI model for a thread, overriding the channel or global default.
-Provide the model ID in `provider/model_name` format (e.g., `openai/gpt-4o`).
-Omit `[model]` to reset the thread to use the channel's configured model.
-*   `/thread setsystem <thread> [prompt]`: Sets a custom system prompt for a thread, overriding the channel or global default.
-Provide the desired prompt text.
-Omit `[prompt]` to reset the thread to use the channel's configured system prompt.

 ### Image Generation Commands